 The Life Direction Center implements activities throughout the year to assist new students with the adjustments to college life.
 A vital component of the Freshman Year is LA 101, Introduction to the Liberal Arts.
 Contact the Director of the First Year and Conference Services.
 International Student Services

 The Office of International Student Services plans activities and co-curricular programs for international students.
 Some of the services provided by this office are part-time staff coordinator, airport service at the beginning and end of each semester, assistance with checking into campus housing, international student orientation, assistance with opening bank accounts, periodic shopping and sightseeing trips, and assistance in integrating into the College community.
-There is also a possibility of American home-stays during some school holidays.
+Information is available about holiday tours which include home-stays.
 Contact the Coordinator for International Student Services.